 We do not manufacture any of our product candidates, and we do not currently plan to develop any capacity to do so.
-We do not yet have agreements established regarding commercial supply of either of our product candidates and may not be able to establish or maintain commercial manufacturing arrangements on commercially reasonable terms for IV APAP, Omigard or any other product candidates that we may in-license or acquire.
+In July 2007, we entered into a development and supply agreement with Baxter Healthcare Corporation, or Baxter, for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of the finished IV APAP.
+The development and supply agreement has an initial term that terminates upon the five-year anniversary of the date of the first regulatory approval of IV APAP in the United States, and will automatically renew for successive oneyear periods thereafter, unless either party provides at least two years prior written notice of termination to the other party.
+In addition, either party may terminate the development and supply agreement, (i) immediately, if approval of a new drug application for IV APAP is not received by a certain date, (ii) within 90 days, after written notice in the event of a material uncured breach of the development and supply agreement by the other party, (iii) immediately, upon the filing of a petition of bankruptcy by the other party, or, (iv) immediately, if we and Baxter are unable to reach agreement following good faith negotiations on certain matters.
+Any uncured, material breach under this agreement, or other termination or disruption of our relationship with Baxter may materially harm our business and financial condition, and frustrate any commercialization efforts for IV APAP.
+We do not yet have agreements established regarding commercial supply of Omigard and may not be able to establish or maintain commercial manufacturing arrangements on commercially reasonable terms for Omigard, or any other product candidates that we may in-license or acquire.
 Any problems or delays we experience in preparing for commercial-scale manufacturing of a product candidate may result in a delay in FDA approval of the product candidate or may impair our ability to manufacture commercial quantities, which would adversely affect our business.
 For example, our manufacturers will need to produce specific batches of our product candidates to demonstrate acceptable stability under various conditions and for commercially viable lengths of time.
-We and our contract manufacturers will need to demonstrate to the FDA and other regulatory authorities this acceptable stability data for our product candidates, as well as validate methods and manufacturing processes, in order to receive regulatory approval to commercial guantities of bulk drug substance or finished product on a timely basis, at commercially reasonable prices, that meet all applicable quality standards, we would likely be unable to meet demand for our products and we would lose potential revenues.
+We and our contract manufacturers will need to demonstrate to the FDA and other regulatory authorities this acceptable stability data for our product candidates, as well as validate methods and manufacturing processes, in order to receive regulatory approval to commercialize IV APAP, Omigard or any other product candidate.
+Furthermore, if our commercial manufacturers fail to deliver the required commercial quantities of bulk drug substance or finished product on a timely basis, at commercially reasonable prices, that meet all applicable quality standards, we would likely be unable to meet demand for our products and we would lose potential revenues.